By Eli Sanderlin, NMLS #1983384 · Updated July 12, 2026 · 15 min read

 • Pre-screen properties: ask for the seller's most recent insurance dec page in your initial showing.

-• Build relationships with 2–3 insurance agents in your market who specialize in coastal.
+• Build relationships with 2 to 3 insurance agents in your market who specialize in coastal.

 Estimate Insurance Get a Real Quote